liebharc/basic_dsp/building.md

 If the lib is compiled with `use_sse` or `use_avx` then it will fail to run on a CPU without those instructions.

+Simd support is shakky right now.
+As soon as https://github.com/rust-lang/rfcs/pull/2366 will be completed the crate should be able to become more stable again.

 # GPU support: `use_gpu`
 Activate with: `--features use_gpu`.